awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

  You can optionally request a specific Availability Zone if Amazon Redshift is available in that zone\.
 For example, if you already have an Amazon EC2 instance running in one Availability Zone, you might want to create your Amazon Redshift cluster in the same zone to reduce latency\.
 On the other hand, you might want to choose another Availability Zone for higher availability\.
 Amazon Redshift might not be available in all Availability Zones within an AWS Region\.

- For a list of supported AWS Regions where you can provision an Amazon Redshift cluster, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#redshift_region) in the *Amazon Web Services General Reference*\.
+ For a list of supported AWS Regions where you can provision an Amazon Redshift cluster, see [Amazon Redshift endpoints](https://docs.aws.amazon.com/general/latest/gr/redshift-service.html) in the *Amazon Web Services General Reference*\.

 ## Cluster maintenance<a name="rs-cluster-maintenance"></a>